Allen throws for 4 TDs as Bills beat hobbled Saints, 31-6

 AP Sports Writer

-“Coach always talks about playoff caliber and that’s the team we want to be,” Allen said.
-“We want to be the best versions of ourselves … every time we step on the field.”

-Dawson Knox caught two touchdown passes, giving him a franchise-best seven TDs in a single season by a tight end.
+Tight end Dawson Knox caught two TD passes, giving him a franchise-best seven TDs in a single season by a tight end.
 His second score gave the Bills (7-4) a 24-0 lead.

-Stefon Diggs had seven receptions for 74 yards and a touchdown, and running back Matt Breida turned a short pass into a 23-yard score in a dominant victory that came just four days after a 26-point home loss to Indianapolis.
+Stefon Diggs caught seven passes for 74 yards and a touchdown, and running back Matt Breida turned a short pass into a 23-yard score.

-“To come up short the way we did (last weekend), sometimes it can be demoralizing,” said defensive end Mario Addison, who had one of Buffalo’s two sacks of Trevor Siemian.
-“You’ve just got to flush that and do it all over again.
-Everybody had a great mindset going into this game and we were just ready.”

-Saints coach Sean Payton’s urgency to sustain drives against the high-powered Bills was evident in his decision to call a running play on fourth-and-2 near midfield and to later run a fake punt.
-Both failed, with the run losing yards and punter Blake Gillikin’s pass sailing high and wide of intended receiver Lil’Jordan Humphrey.

-“Going in, we felt like we had to be a little bit more aggressive,” because of how capable the Bills are offensively, Payton said.
-“We weren’t going to be able to win a game scoring 14 points or 17 points against a team like this.”

-Siemian finished 17-of-29 passing for 163 yards, one TD and one interception.
-Taysom Hill, who is coming off a foot injury, was active as New Orleans’ backup quarterback but did not play.
+Siemian was 17-of-29 passing for 163 yards, one TD and one interception.
+Taysom Hill, who is coming off a foot injury, was active as New Orleans’ backup but did not play.

 Incidentally, Brees was working the game as a broadcaster and the raucous reception he received from the crowd when he was honored on the field at halftime contrasted sharply from the collective groans of frustration when one New Orleans drive after another stalled.